albertmorenos/galaxy-morphology-classifier/README.md

 ## Use
 The model has been trained in a 12 GB GPU RTX 3060 with GeForce Game Ready Driver version 537.13, Tensorflow 4.10.1 and Python 3.7.16.

+## License
+This project is under the MIT License.
+This means that you can use, copy, modify, and distribute this project.
+However, you must provide attribution back to the original author of the project.